THE SEASONS OF THE WITCH

 THE QUICKENING

-The 2020 cycle of the Wheel of the Year opens with Imbolc, also known as Candlemas in some traditions.
+The Wheel of the Year opens with Imbolc, also known as Candlemas in some traditions.
 This Greater Sabbat represents a light in the darkness of Winter.
 The lessons we can learn about perseverance and hope at this dark time can serve us throughout the year.
-And while we are still in the frozen grip of Winter, we are dreaming of what we could sprout in Spring.
+While we are still in the frozen grip of Winter, we are dreaming of what we could sprout in Spring.
 Explore the deep Winter hope of this festival and season marked by ceremonies and magical work dedicated to light & fire, timekeeping, purification and fortitude.
 Learn how to make the most of your Winter hibernation, clearing the way for the growth of Spring!

 INTO THE LIGHT

 And the growing light matches our increasing enthusiasm!
-Learn how to gently wake up from Winter’s Sleep and prepare yourself for the experimentation and transformation this season will require from us.
+Learn how to gently wake up from Winter’s Sleep.
+Time to prepare yourself for the experimentation and transformation this season will require from us.
 Discover how best to harmonize with this work for yourself and your community!

 WITCH’S NIGHT

-The 2020 cycle of the Wheel of the Year continues with Beltane, also known as May Day or Walpurgisnacht in some traditions.
+The Wheel of the Year continues with Beltane, also known as May Day or Walpurgisnacht in some traditions.

 This Cross-Quarter Day is a popular Fire Festival ushering in the deep heart of Spring, and for some places, Summer.
-Falling on April 30th/May 1st each year, the date of Beltane marks the halfway point of the Spring season in the Northern Hemisphere.
+Beltane falls on April 30th/May 1st each year.
+The date of Beltane marks the halfway point of the Spring season in the Northern Hemisphere.
 Lusty, mischievous, and playful, the spirit of Beltane is light-hearted but serious about fun.

 For many Pagans, Beltane is marked by massive bonfires, maypoles, and “greenwood marriages” that only lasted a year and a day (or one long lovely night!)